elizetavares/elizetavares.github.io/_pages/publications.md

 "Playing Companies and Repertories," *The Arden Handbook to Shakespeare and Early Modern Drama*, eds.
 M. M. Dowd and T. Rutter (Bloomsbury)

+“Cham’s Beard and Tartar’s Bow: Staging Mongolia after the Elizabethan Repertory,” *Reprints and Revivals of Renaissance Drama*, eds.
+E. Price and H. Newman (Cambridge UP)

 "Fistfights and Sacrifice: Troupe Dynamics, Transformation, and Shakespeare Offstage," *Slings & Arrows: Performing Shakespeare as Canada*, eds.
 K. Wright and D. Moore (U of Toronto P)

 ## Fora